isra-st/Water_Potability/README.md

 #### Feature Engineering | Model Selection | Model Hypertunning | Loop

-* The Scaler used for the model selection was Standard Scaler
+* The Scaler used for the model selection was Standard Scaler.

 | Model 1| Model 2 | Model 3 | Model 4 | Model 5 | Model 6 | Model 7 |
 | :-----: | :---: | :---: | :-----: | :---: | :---: | :-----: |